 xlab("Inversion") +

-ylab("Percent False Positive Detection Across Samples") +
+ylab("Percent False Negative Detection Across Samples") +

 facet_grid2(rows = vars(size), scales = "free_x", independent = "x", strip = .strip)